-Stage 1.
 Seeds have to be sown in a disease-free and fully saturated substrate; the seeds must be under dark conditions (i.e., covered with vermiculite) in order to germinate.
-Substrate pH should be between 5.5 and 5.8, EC from 0.5 to 0.75 dS/m, substrate temperature at 77˚F (±1˚F), and 100% relative humidity.
-This stage lasts up to 7 days and it ends when the radicles emerge.
+When testing the substrate, the pH meter should indicate between 5.5 and 5.8, EC from 0.5 to 0.75 dS/m, temperature should be at 77˚F (±1˚F), and relative humidity at 100%.
+This stage lasts up to 7 days, and it ends when the radicles emerge.

 Plug size is important regarding crop growth and finishing; small plugs take more time to mature than larger plugs.
 This can be explained because the root system is smaller than in large plugs.
 It is difficult to get good quality plants if the seedlings are too small or too big.
 Small plugs (512’s and 384’s) are recommended for pack production, 288’s are recommended for pot production, and 72’s for hanging baskets.

 Insects that commonly infest vincas are aphids, thrips, spider mites, and white flies.
-In order to have good control over these pests, use good scouting and maintain good sanitation by pulling weeds and quarantining new plants that come into the greenhouse.
+In order to have good pest control, use good scouting and maintain good sanitation by pulling weeds and quarantining new plants that come into the greenhouse.

-- Pythium: Roots become tan to brown.
-It starts at the growing tip of the roots and it progresses to the base of the roots.
-Vincas start to suffer because water uptake decreases and plants start to wilt, or in the worst case scenario, they die.
+Roots become tan to brown.
+It starts at the growing tip of the roots, and it progresses to the base of the roots.
+Vincas start to suffer because water uptake decreases and plants start to wilt, or in the worst-case scenario, they die.
 Pythium is a water mold that thrives in a saturated substrate.
 It easily attacks plants that are stressed from high EC and temperature extremes in the substrate.

-Vincas like high temperatures, high relative humidity, high light, a non-saturated, porous substrate, and low initial fertilization.
+Annual vincas like high temperatures, high relative humidity, high light, a non-saturated, porous substrate such as PRO-MIX HP BIOFUNGIDE + MYCORRHIZAE, and low initial fertilization.
 In addition, water early in the day to allow foliage to dry before evening, and allow the substrate to dry out between waterings.
 Monitor the substrate and avoid high pH and high EC.

 Jose Chen Lopez